perfectline/locale_routing/README.markdown

 ## Configuration

-To enable or disable the locale routing set `Perfectline::LocaleRouting::Config.enabled = true/false # defaults to true`.
+To enable or disable the locale routing set `Perfectline::LocaleRouting::Config.enabled = true/false`.
 To specifiy which part of the URL should be matched for the locale identifier, set `Perfectline::LocaleRouting::Config.match_from = option`

 ### Available options for match_from are: